QAInsights/Black-Friday-Performance-Testing/README.md

     - No. The setup doesn't include that.
 But you can download the raw results anytime once the experiment started and analyze it yourself.
  * What is the cost involved in this experiement?
     - Nothing.
 All are using free resources.😊
- * Can I setup this experiment on my own?
-    - Yes.
-Please raise a PR if you are really interested.